lydialawli/Evok/README.md

 ## EVOK USE CASES

 - Growing plant (tree, flower...)
-- A human's face (like a baby until it's adulthood)
 - An ongoing building contruction
 - A landspape
+- The tummy of a pregnant woman (say for 9 months)
 - A wound (imagine you could see how your wound heals in time with an animation)
-- The evolving height of a child
 - The evolution of a fat person loosing weight
 - ...